aimms/documentation/cloud/db-config.rst

 	Please make sure that '*Hostname*' is **localhost** and '*Port*' is same as **Local Port** specified in Tunnel App (i.e. in this example it is 2201).

+To use tunnels in your AIMMS model, please check `model changes for tunneling <https://documentation.aimms.com/pro/tunneling.html#changes-to-aimms-model>`_